RISE-Remote-Intranet-School-Environment/RISE-student-help/readme.md

 ./gradlew bootRun
 ```

-You must be able to make HTTP request to the port defined in the [configuration file][configuration-file].
+You must be able to make HTTP request to the port defined in the `configuration file`.

 Note: You can use Gradle instead of the Gradle Wrapper (gradlew) if you have installed it on your machine.